Presidential and Parliamentary Systems of Government

 Here are some advantages of the presidential system;

-Given that the executive does not have to be a legislator, the President has the flexibility to appoint individuals who are experts in their respective fields to lead relevant departments or ministries.
-This ensures that individuals who are capable and well-informed are included in the government.
+Since the executive is not required to be a legislator, the President possesses the discretion to choose specialists in their respective domains to oversee pertinent departments or ministries.
+This guarantees the inclusion of competent and knowledgeable personnel in the government.

 Stability